EU leaders delay summit to agree crisis plan

 Van Rompuy is trying to broker a compromise on that and other issues, as well as getting other countries in Europe, including Spain and Italy, on board.

-But many experts are skeptical that he will win backing for what they see as a badly needed increase in the size of the EFSF.
+But many experts are sceptical that he will win backing for what they see as a badly needed increase in the size of the

-"If they still have only 440 billion euros, you are quickly going to burn through that by recapitalizing banks, with not enough left for sovereigns," said one banker.
+"If they still have only 440 billion euros (£383.3 billion), you are quickly going to burn through that by recapitalising banks, with not enough left for sovereigns," said one banker.

 BANK HAIRCUT

-The size of any bank recapitalization is also linked to the losses that holders of Greek bonds, many of whom are banks, would have to take.
+The size of any bank recapitalisation is also linked to the losses that holders of Greek bonds, many of whom are banks, would have to take.

-This has been fixed under an earlier agreement but Jean-Claude Juncker, who chairs meetings of euro zone finance ministers, and Germany's finance minister Wolfgang Schaeuble have signaled that it could be revisited.
+This has been fixed under an earlier agreement but Jean-Claude Juncker, who chairs meetings of euro zone finance ministers, and Germany's finance minister Wolfgang Schaeuble have signalled that it could be revisited.

-"Further elements are needed to address the situation in Greece, the bank recapitalization and the enhanced efficiency of stabilization tools" such as the EFSF bailout fund.
+"Further elements are needed to address the situation in Greece, the bank recapitalisation and the enhanced efficiency of stabilisation tools" such as the EFSF bailout fund.

 The delay also means leaders will know by the time of the meeting whether Greece has qualified to receive the next tranche of aid under its existing rescue program.